• Skip to main content

 Blue Note New York is the Greenwich Village jazz club that spawned a global jazz empire.
 Both jazz legends and up-and-comers perform.
 You never know who might be sitting in, or sitting next to you.
 It’s that kind of place.
 The Blue Note Jazz Festival is a New York June tradition.

-Cuban Jazz
+Jazz Pop

 NOVEMBER